F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 **When creating a GitHub issue for a template, please include as much information as possible from the failed CloudFormation stack events.**

 Common deployment failure causes include:
-- Required fields were left empty or contained incorrect values (input type mismatch, prohibited characters, etc) causing template validation failure
+- Required fields were left empty or contained incorrect values (input type mismatch, prohibited characters, etc.) causing template validation failure
-- Insufficient permissions to create the deployment or resources created by a deployment (IAM roles, etc)
+- Insufficient permissions to create the deployment or resources created by a deployment (IAM roles, etc.)
-- Resource limitations (exceeded limit of IP addresses or compute resources, etc)
+- Resource limitations (exceeded limit of IP addresses or compute resources, etc.)
 - AWS service issues (service health can be checked from the AWS [Service Health Dashboard](https://status.aws.amazon.com/)

 If all stacks were created "successfully" but maybe the BIG-IP or Service is not reachable, then log in to the BIG-IP instance via SSH to confirm BIG-IP deployment was successful (for example, if startup scripts completed as expected on the BIG-IP).
 To verify BIG-IP deployment, perform the following steps: